The Design of Everyday Things

 by Don Norman

-Why do people struggle with everyday products, like doors that are confusing to open, or remote controls with too many buttons?
-The problem lies with poor designs that ignore how people actually think and act.
-This book present 7 psychology-grounded design principles and the iterative process of human-centered design to create products that are intuitive, safe, and satisfying to use.
+Why do people struggle with everyday products, from doors that are confusing to open to remote controls with too many buttons?
+The problem lies with poor design that ignores how people actually think and act.
+This book presents psychology-grounded principles and an iterative process to create products that are intuitive, safe, and satisfying to use.

 In this summary, you’ll learn:

-• Why human-centered design matters and how product experience works through the 7-stage action cycle and 3 experience levels.
+• Why human-centered design matters, how product experience works through the 7-stage action cycle, and how your brain processes products on 3 levels.

-• How to identify and solve the right problem using design thinking, then discover and define great solutions using the 7 principles of good design.
+• How to solve the right problem using design thinking, the double-diamond model, and human-centered design loops.

 Who should read this: